-Let $G$ be a group stack over a base scheme $S$.
+Let $G$ be a commutative group stack over a base scheme $S$.
 If we identify the category of morphisms of stacks from $G$ to $B\gm$ with the category of invertible sheaves on $G$, we see that there is a natural forgetful morphism

-We can translate the definition~\ref{def_morphismes_groupes} in terms of invertible sheaves to give an alternative and useful description of the stack $D(G)$.
-It will be helpful to study the representability of the stack~$D(G)$, see~\ref{thm_representabilite}.
+We can translate Definition~\ref{def_morphismes_groupes} in terms of invertible sheaves to give an alternative and useful description of the stack $D(G)$.
+It will be helpful to study the representability of the stack~$D(G)$, see~\ref{thm_representabilite1}.
 Let us first fix some notation.
-Let $Sym : G\times_S G \to G\times_S G$ be the isomorphism that exchanges the two factors, and let $\mu_G : G\times_S G \to G$ be the addition map in~$G$.
+Let $Sym : G\times_S G \to G\times_S G$ be the isomorphism that exchanges the two factors, and let $\mu_G : G\times_S G \to G$ be the group law in~$G$.
 Let $p_i$ (resp. $q_i$) be the projection of $G\times_S G$ (resp. $G\times_S G\times_SG$) onto the $i$-th factor.
 By definition of $G$, there is a 2-isomorphism $\tau : \mu_G \Rightarrow \mu_G\circ Sym$ (commutativity) and a 2-isomorphism of associativity

 If $\Lc$ is an invertible sheaf on $G$, then $\tau$ and $\lambda$ induce isomorphisms of invertible sheaves on $G\times_S G$ (resp. on $G\times_S G\times_S G$)

 Now the description of~$D(G)$ is as follows.
 For any $S$-scheme $U$, an object of the fiber category $D(G)(U)$ is a couple $(\Lc,\alpha)$ where $\Lc$ is an invertible sheaf on $G\times_S U$ and $\alpha$ is an isomorphism